Welcome!

 5030 Howard Avenue

-If you decide to join our guild, membership fees are $55 for first time members and $45 for renewing members.
+Our membership fees are $55/year for first time members and $45/year for renewing members.

 Come and see what we have to offer!